KEDuran/Team_Profile_Generator/README.md

 ### Installation

-In order to successfully develop and test for this assignment, the following items must be installed and/or accessible from you working environment (i.e. laptop, computer, etc.).
+In order to successfully develop and test this assignment, the following items must be installed and/or accessible from your working environment (i.e. laptop, computer, etc.).

 #### Make Sure to Install

-- **Node.js** - Make sure this is installed in your machine.
-If Node.js is not installed on your machine, [click here](https://nodejs.org/en/) to download Node.js.
+- **Node.js** - Make sure Node.js is installed in your machine.
+If Node.js is not installed on your machine, [click here](https://nodejs.org/en/) to download the application.
 - **NPM Inquirer Package** - The [NPM inquirer package](https://www.npmjs.com/package/inquirer) is needed to prompt questions in the commandline.
   - This package is already listed as a dependency in the `package.json` file, so you will only need to run the `npm install` command in your terminal to access this package.
 - **Jest** - The [jest](https://jestjs.io/) is the JavaScript testing framework that is used for unit testing in this project.